-The Company's negative performance during the year was due in part to the performance of holdings in biotechnology company Biogen and biopharmaceutical companies Esperion Therapeutic and GW Pharmaceuticals.
-Our modest level of gearing of 11.1% also had a negative effect on performance.
-Positive performance came, in part, from holdings in biopharmaceutical companies Ono Pharmaceutical, Synageva BioPharma and Anacor Pharmaceuticals.
-Further information on the Company's investments can be found in the Portfolio Manager's Review and Portfolio Focus beginning on page 7.
+Looking at the contribution to performance from individual stocks, the Company's positive performance during the year was due in part to the holdings in Incyte, Celgene and Biogen.
+Negative performance came from holdings in Impax Laboratories, Achillion Pharmaceuticals and Shire.
+Further information on the Company's investments can be found in the Portfolio Manager's Review beginning on page 7.